About the Maynard Dixon Home and Studio

 Come to Southern Utah and see the home that Maynard Dixon and his wife Edith built, walk the mountain trails where Dixon spent quiet, reflective moments, and experience beautiful views that are called "Maynard Dixon Country."

-Tours are $20 per person and must be scheduled in advance.
-A light lunch and soft drinks are also available for $10.
+Docent Tours are $20 per person and must be scheduled in advance.
 To make a reservation, please contact the Maynard Dixon Home and Studio in Mt.
 Carmel.